Soybean Disease Update

-Anthracnose stem blight is another fungal disease that developed late in 2018.
-The disease is rarely a threat to yield and often develops just prior to harvest.
-Warm and wet weather favors disease development.
-The pathogen overwinters in infested crop debris or in seed.
-Infection that occurs at flowering or soon thereafter during early pod development can become severe and yield limiting.
+Anthracnose pod and stem blight developed late in 2019, as was the case in 2018.
+While rarely a threat to yield, warm and wet weather during pod-fill and just prior to harvest favor this disease.
+The pathogen overwinters in infected crop residue or in seed.
+Infection occurring during planting or early pod development can become severe and yield limiting.

 Management of Anthracnose Stem Blight

-- Resistance.
-Soybean varieties vary in their susceptibility, but there are no known sources of resistance.
+- Genetic Resistance: Soybean varieties vary in their response to Anthracnose stem blight, but there are no known sources of resistance to this disease.

-- Cultural Practices.
-Crop rotation with non-legume species and tillage may help to reduce survival of the fungus and disease pressure during the subsequent year(s).
+- Cultural Practices: Crop rotation to a non-legume and tillage may reduce survival of the fungus and disease pressure in following years.

 Pod and Stem Blight (Diaporthe sojae)

-Pod and stem blight disease is part of the Diaporthe disease complex, which also includes Phomopsis seed decay and stem canker.
-Although infection may occur earlier in the season, the disease is often not evident until late season.
-Warm, humid conditions near plant maturity favor development of the disease, especially in early maturing cultivars.
-Likewise, delayed harvest may lead to more severe disease, as was observed during fall 2018 when very wet conditions delayed harvest.
+Pod and stem blight is a part of the Diaporthe disease complex, which also includes Phomopsis seed decay and stem canker.
+Infection may occur early in the season, however symptoms are often not evident until late in the season as the plants mature.
+Warm, humid conditions while the plant is maturing favor disease development, especially in early maturing varieties.
+Wet conditions that delay harvest may lead to more severe disease.

 Management of Pod and Stem Blight

-- Resistance.
-There is no resistance to the disease, although planting a later maturing cultivar will reduce the chances of developing disease.
+- Genetic Resistance: There is no resistance to this disease.
+Planting a later maturing cultivar may reduce the likelihood of disease development.

-- Seed Quality.
-Do not plant seed with a high incidence of infection (whose germination rates are reduced).
+- Seed Quality: Do not plant seed with a high incidence of infection (germination rates will be reduced).

-- Fungicides.
-Foliar fungicides applied near R5 stage may help to reduce infection, but may not have an impact on yield.
+- Fungicide Application: Foliar fungicides applied near R5 may reduce infection, but may not impact yield.